 This class aims to provide students a good grounding in Greek and Roman Archaeology, dealing with the most significant aspects of the material culture of Ancient Greece and Rome, from the Geometric Period (10th century B.C.E.) to the beginning of Late Antiquity (4th century C.E.).
 These rudiments will be examined within the framework of their historical context, stimulating a critical view on the Classical Antiquity.

 Assessment criteria of knowledge

-Competency in the subject matter addressed in the course is tested through oral discussions during classes and a final written exam (see below, Assessment methods).
+Competency in the subject matter addressed in the course is tested through a final oral exam.

 Assessment criteria of skills